rinalds98/Savory-Junction/README.md

 Deployment
 =

-**The app was deployed using Code Institute's mock terminal for Heroku.
+**The app was deployed using Code Institute's github template on Heroku.
 The steps to deploy are as follows:**
 - Create a new Heroku app.
 - Set the buildbacks for Python and NodeJS in that order.
 - Link the Heroku app to the repository.